Frequently Asked Questions:

 What do Commissioned Law Enforcement Park Rangers do?

 The duties of a commissioned National Park Service law enforcement park ranger are as diverse as the 400+ National Park units.
-In the morning, a park ranger may be busy doing traffic enforcement, the afternoon crime scene investigation or possibly taking part in a search and rescue mission.
+In the morning, a park ranger may be busy doing traffic enforcement, the afternoon crime scene investigation or taking part in a search and rescue mission.
 No two days are ever the same, and every day rangers go to work knowing that they are playing an important part in protecting some of America's greatest and grandest treasures.
+Duties also vary widely based on the park location.
+Many parks are located in or near Urban areas like Philadelphia!

 What sort of duties will ProRangers complete on their internships?

 The exact nature of the duties will in part depend on which park the ProRanger Philadelphia trainee is placed.
 During the course of the internship the opportunity will exist to work across a park's divisions which may include resource management, administration, maintenance, interpretive programs and of course law enforcement.
-Wherever an intern is assigned, the internship will provide the participant with an overview of park operations and a taste of working for the National Park Service.
+Wherever an intern is assigned, the internship will provide the participant with an overview of park operations and a taste of working for the National Park Service, as well as an in-depth exposure to being a law enforcement ranger.

 Where will I do my summer internship and how will I receive credit?